 - Completion of BIO 213 courses with a grade of "C" or above.
-BIO 107 and/or CHM 111 is recommended prior to BIO 213/214.

 - EMS pre-admission examination.

 - Medical Director approval.

 After successful completion of all prerequisite and EMS technical core courses, student will be able to apply to sit for the National Registry Certification Examination.